 It’s believed to have a calming, soothing, anxiety and stress relieving effect, therefore – perfect for your meditation room.

-To release all the amazing smells of frankincense, you have to heat it.
+To release all the fantastic smells of frankincense, you have to heat it.

 Luckily, these days you can get simple frankincense sticks that are easy to use and can make your meditation room smell amazing in seconds.